 The aircraft must retain overall original kit appearance.
 The airfoil, wing chord, wing span and overall length must remain stock.
 The propeller must be of one piece injection molded design.

 The aircraft may be lightened but must retain the overall original shape.
 Condenser paper is not permitted as a replacement for the wing skin, but lighter competition paper like Japanese tissue is allowed.

 All decorations must be in good taste.
 There will be absolutely no advertising of tobacco or alcohol products on the aircraft.

-If a glider has not detached from the high start and does not free-fly 10 seconds after launch, it is considered a false start with 10 seconds only being awarded for the flight
+If a glider has not detached from the high start and does not free-fly 30 seconds after launch, it is considered a false start with 30 seconds being awarded for the flight

 The competition will be timed and recorded using a stopwatch accurate to 1/100 second.
 A 120.00 second (2 minutes) time will be the maximum attainable flight time for each flight.

 There are two official timers that will time the aircraft’s flight.